tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 Enhancements describe, in abstract terms, what a `bdqffdq:Specification` expresses concretely.
 While Enhancements are informally related to Data Quality Dimensions (e.g., a `Standardized` enhancement might relate to `Conformance`), those relationships are not formally encoded.

-Each `bdqffdq:Amendment` Test in `bdqcore:` proposes a change to one or more data values (`bdqffdq:InformationElements`) based on a specific Enhancement.
-For example, the Test [`AMENDMENT_EVENTDATE_STANDARDIZED`](https://rs.tdwg.org/bdqcore/terms/718dfc3c-cb52-4fca-b8e2-0e722f375da7) evaluates the term `dwc:eventDate` and may propose a revised value formatted according to the ISO 8601 standard.
+Each `bdqffdq:Amendment` Test in `bdqtest:` proposes a change to one or more data values (`bdqffdq:InformationElements`) based on a specific Enhancement.
+For example, the Test [`AMENDMENT_EVENTDATE_STANDARDIZED`](https://rs.tdwg.org/bdqtest/terms/718dfc3c-cb52-4fca-b8e2-0e722f375da7) evaluates the term `dwc:eventDate` and may propose a revised value formatted according to the ISO 8601 standard.
 The Enhancement in this case is `bdqenh:Standardized`.

 Enhancements are only applicable to Tests of type `bdqffdq:Amendment`.

 ### 1.4 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.

 ### 1.5 Term List Distributions